-Invented by Leonardo Torres in 1920, the Torres calculating machine is a machine which solves essential addition, subtraction, multiplication, and division problems using a simple manner.
-It was a ground-breaking mechanical device which revolutionized the world of mathematics.
+Invented by Leonardo Torres in 1920, the Torres calculating machine is a machine that solves essential addition, subtraction, multiplication, and division problems using a simple manner.
+It was a ground-breaking mechanical device that revolutionized the world of mathematics.

 Torres’s machine was able to identify the roots of quadratic equations using both real and complex numbers, and was the first machine that was able to solve such equations.
 It calculates the numerical values of eight-degree polynomial roots and could produce both continuous and automated values.